-There are two peach trees in our backyard.
-They produce luscious, juicy sweet yellow peaches, enabling us to make the best peach chutney every autumn, using this recipe.
+We once had two peach trees in our backyard.
+They produced luscious juicy sweet yellow peaches, enabling us to make the best peach chutney every autumn.

-The amount of sugar and vinegar we use may seem a bit too skimpy, but it is just right for our peaches.
-You can adjust the recipe to the sweetness of the peaches that you use of course.
+This is the recipe we used.
+The amount of sugar and vinegar may seem to be skimpy, but it was just right for our peaches.
+Of course, you can adjust the recipe to the sweetness of your own peaches.

 - 2 litre peaches, skinned, stones removed and roughly chopped (about 1,8 kg after being skinned and stoned)

 - At least 1 tablespoon freshly grated ginger

 Optional – place the following in a cheesecloth, tied together with string:

 - Root ginger, measuring about 3 cm x 3 cm